 Looking for a relatively easy hike to see the gorgeous orange larch trees of North Central Washington?
-Previously I talked about Blue Lake, and the Cutthroat lake hike at 4 miles round trip with just 400 feet of elevation gain, this one is easier and in the same area along the North Cascades Highway.
+Similar to Blue Lake, Cutthroat lake is a mellow 4 miles round trip with just 400 feet of elevation gain, this one is easier and in the same area along the North Cascades Highway.
 This is still in a remote area without cell phone service, so make sure to be prepared.

 If you’re looking for a shorter hike without much climbing in a beautiful area with amazing fall colors then this hike is for you!
 If you’re coming from Seattle, it’s a long way (4 hours) so this works well with a weekend trip.

 When is a good time for the Cutthroat Lake Hike?

 Do this hike at the very end of September or first half of October when the golden larches spread their magic!
 This hike is also pretty in the summer, but fall is when it really shines with gorgeous golden larches.
 With it’s short distance and relatively flat terrain, it’s good for shorter, cooler days.

 Cutthroat Lake is located along the North Cascades Highway, east of both Washington Pass and Rainy Pass, just past a sharp hairpin turn if you’re going from west to east.
 Exit the highway at the sign for Cutthroat Lake and go about a mile on a gravel road to the trailhead parking lot.
 It’s about a 4 hour drive from Seattle.